Data Centers in Albuquerque

 |---|---|---|

-| Direct Cloud On-Ramps | 0 – as of September 2025 | Nearest hubs are Phoenix and Dallas; private connectivity is available. |
+| Direct Cloud On-Ramps | 0 – as of September 2025 | Nearest on-ramps are in Phoenix or Dallas; private network extensions are required. |

-| Power Cost | $0.07 – $0.09/kWh (est.) | High renewable mix (~52%) helps stabilize long-term energy costs. |
+| Power Cost | $0.07-0.09/kWh (est.) | Favorable renewable mix helps stabilize costs, which are competitive for the region. |

-| Tax Incentives | Yes | Incentives include credits for R&D and Alternative Energy Product Manufacturers. |
+| Tax Incentives | Yes | New Mexico provides R&D and Alternative Energy Product Manufacturers tax credits. |

-| Sales Tax | 5.125% (Gross Receipts Tax) | As of September 2025. |
+| Sales Tax | 5.125% Gross Receipts Tax | As of September 2025. |

 Network & Connectivity Ecosystem